How Many Solar Panels Do I Need for 2000 kWh per Month?

 How Many Solar Panels Do I Need for 3 kWh per Day?

-You need 2 solar panels to produce 3 kWh of electricity per day.
+You need four 200W solar panels to produce 3 kWh of electricity per day.

 How Many kWh Does 1 Solar Panel Produce per Day?